 Each WPForms addon also has its own WordPress and WPForms version requirements.
 The best way to make sure your addons are always compatible with your site is to use the latest versions of WordPress and WPForms.

 Frequently Asked Questions

-Which version should I update?
+Which version of PHP should I update to?

 How do I update my site’s PHP version?

 Web hosts have the ability to update your PHP version.
-In most cases you can upgrade within your web hosting control panel or by submitting a support ticket to your host.
+In most cases, you can upgrade within your web hosting control panel or by submitting a support ticket to your host.